Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Philadelphia Greats.

 Since opening the doors to the original West Philly location in 1983, the White Dog Cafe has been an icon of the local food movement in Philadelphia.
-Founded by farm-to-table pioneer Judy Wicks (who sold the business in 2009 in such a way that it preserved the restaurant’s commitment to sustainability), White Dog was among the first restaurants to celebrate seasonal ingredients from the region’s farms.
+Founded by farm-to-table pioneer Judy Wicks—who sold the business in 2009 in such a way that it preserved the restaurant’s commitment to sustainability—White Dog was among the first restaurants to celebrate seasonal ingredients from the region’s farms.
 An unofficial hub for the college campuses of University City, it’s always attracted a diverse range of diners, from students to West Philly elders.
-Salads really showcase the farm-fresh produce and local cheeses, and the mushroom soup, made with mushrooms from nearby Kennett Square, is a must.
+Salads really showcase the farm-fresh produce and local cheeses, and the mushroom soup, made with produce from nearby Kennett Square (the self-proclaimed mushroom capital of the world) is a must.

 Dining at the restaurant: White Dog Cafe is taking reservations for indoor and outdoor dining.

-Takeout: White Dog Cafe is offering takeout and delivery.
+Takeout: White Dog Cafe offers takeout and delivery.

 Booker’s Restaurant and Bar (Cedar Park)

-A restaurant, hangout, and community hub, Booker’s is more than just a place for great soul food.
-It’s a true third place that both reflects its West Philly neighborhood and contributes to its strong sense of place.
-It’s the ideal place to relax with friends over a craft beer, signature cocktail, or thoughtful nonalcoholic libation.
+A restaurant, hangout, and area hub, Booker’s is more than just a place for great soul food—it’s a true third place that reflects its West Philly neighborhood, named for Booker Wright, a server at a whites-only restaurant in 1960s Mississippi (the subject of a 2012 documentary).
+It’s also an ideal place to relax with friends over a craft beer or signature cocktail, such as the Philly-inspired take on a Moscow mule which swaps the vodka for house whiskey.
 The community vibes are just as enticing as the locally famous fried chicken and blackened catfish.